cjacker/wl-find-cursor/README.md

 # GNOME/KDE issue

-These compositors didn't implement wayland virtual-pointer procotol, but provide different way to find the cursor or get cursor position.
+As mentioned above, these compositors didn't implement wayland virtual-pointer procotol, but provide different way to find the cursor or get cursor position.

 for GNOME: